 Recently we were able to get away for a few days on a vacation.
 It wasn’t long, but it was refreshing individually and maritally.
 Throughout our marriage we have worked hard to inject time alone into the rhythm of our relationship.

 Are you two feeling disconnected?
 Are life’s responsibilities crowding out the time to be together that you desire?
 Then it’s time to re-evaluate how you’re living life and place a high priority on how you build your marriage.

 In the Bible, the Gospel of Mark describes a season of intensive ministry for the disciples.
 The needs and demands of people were huge “because so many people were coming and going that they did not even have a chance to eat….”
 (Mark 6:31a)

 That’s not unlike how life can be for us today, is it?
 We have children to care for and shuttle around.
 Household duties and projects need maintaining.
 Work requirements are never really complete.
 Everywhere we look there are demands for our time and attention.
 If we aren’t intentional in our marriage relationship we can drift into survival mode trying to satisfy every demand.
 Doing so we can miss the self-care for our marriage!

 In the midst of the requests from all the people one would expect that Jesus would have the disciples keep pressing on until all the needs were met.
 But surprisingly, Jesus has no problem leaving peoples’ demands for attention unattended for a higher priority.
 He says to his disciples:

 “Come with me by yourselves to a quiet place and get some rest.”
 (Mark 6:31b)

-In over 30 years of marriage we have discovered that a key to marital health and connection is to get away by ourselves to focus on our relationship.
+In almost 35 years of marriage we have discovered that a key to marital health and connection is to get away by ourselves to focus on our relationship.
 Our lives are no different than yours.
 We’ve raised children, lived busy lives, juggled multiple jobs, and experienced the demands of work and ministry.
 But through it all we worked intentionally to carve out time to connect.

 Here are some ideas on how we’ve made it work: